Tools for videos and audio recordings

 For more information, watch this video from Myra Roldan Use Handbrake to Reduce Your Video File Size Without Losing Quality

-Where to upload videos/audios
+Where to record & upload videos/audios

 Faculty have access to Mediasite through the ecampus courses.
 Mediasite is a video platform where you can capture, edit, share, search and manage videos in one secure place.
 Lecture recordings that are automatically recorded by our AV department through RoomTraq, are uploaded to Mediasite directly.
 Ask us about how to access those recordings.